heckdevice/goactorframework/README.md

   ```
   printActor := core.Actor{ActorType: ActorType}
   ```
-  - Using the DefaultRegistry register the actor providing a MessageType (string) and its respective handler function
+  - Using the DefaultActorSystem we register the actor providing a MessageType (string) and its respective handler function
   ```
-  err := core.GetDefaultRegistry().RegisterActor(&printActor, common.ConsolePrint, consolePrint)
+  err := core.GetDefaultActorSystem().RegisterActor(&printActor, common.ConsolePrint, consolePrint)
   ```
   A handler function can be any function of type
   ```